What is Hajj in Islam? now we will answer this question.

 Hajj (pilgrimage) is worshipping Allah by going to Makkah (Mecca in Saudi Arabia) at fixed times to perform the rites of Hajj.
 Hajj is one of the five pillars of Islam. they come once a year to worship Allah at Mecca.

 The Hajj now attracts about three million pilgrims every year from across the whole world coming to Mecca.
-Hajj the unique annual mass that is obligatory once in a lifetime.
+Hajj is the unique annual mass that is obligatory once in a lifetime.

 Table of Contents